chinapedia/wikipedia.abstract.en/Page/Biostatistics.md

 -   PEARSON CORRELATION COEFFICIENT

-Correlation_coefficient.pngPearson correlation coefficient is a measure of association between two variables, X and Y. This coefficient, usually represented by _ρ_ (rho) for the population and _r_ for the sample, assumes values between −1 and 1, where _ρ_ = 1 represents a perfect positive correlation, _ρ_ = -1 represents a perfect negative correlation, and _ρ_ = 0 is no linear correlation.[18]
+Pearson correlation coefficient is a measure of association between two variables, X and Y. This coefficient, usually represented by _ρ_ (rho) for the population and _r_ for the sample, assumes values between −1 and 1, where _ρ_ = 1 represents a perfect positive correlation, _ρ_ = -1 represents a perfect negative correlation, and _ρ_ = 0 is no linear correlation.[18]

 Inferential Statistics